 Great any day as a complete meal, or as a Thanksgiving side, this Instant Pot Farro Stuffing with Sausage and Sweet Potatoes is flavorful, warm and filling.

-If I’m not cooking chicken or eggs in my Instant Pot, I always feel like it’s a bit of a gamble.
-Sometimes I have to do a little research on how to cook that specific item in the pressure cooker first, sometimes I just wing it.
-With this Instant Pot farro, the first time I made it, I was rolling the dice.
+If I’m not cooking chicken or eggs in my Instant Pot but trying something new, I feel like it’s a bit of a gamble sometimes.
+I do a little research on how to cook that specific item in the pressure cooker first or I just wing it.
+With this Instant Pot farro, I was rolling the dice the first time I made it.
 Is it going to turn out?
 Will it turn into an unidentifiable mush?
 Will the farro cook all the way?

 Well, I come to you with good news.
-It was a success!
-The farro was perfectly chewy, just like it should be, the sweet potatoes stayed intact, and the level of liquid wasn’t obscene, it was perfect!
-I was happy as a clam.
-As a bonus, it didn’t explode in my kitchen and I didn’t burn myself when I let out the pressure.
-That’s always a good thing, right?
+It is a success!
+The farro turns out perfectly chewy, just like it should be, the sweet potatoes stay intact, and the level of liquid is perfect!
+I am happy as a clam.

 The apples tend to disintegrate a bit, but I love the subtle tart sweetness and flavor they add throughout the farro stuffing because of this.
 It does leave the peels behind — again, I don’t mind this because I love eating the apple peels but if you’d prefer that not to happen, peel your apple before chopping it.

 Tip: Since this farro stuffing also includes sweet potatoes and cranberries which both add a sweet component, I recommend using a more tart apple such as a Granny Smith.